Chart Color Schemes

 Peakhurst Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Peakhurst Heights' residential structure, as per the latest Census, was 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other').
+Peakhurst Heights' dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Peakhurst Heights stood at 50.5%, with mortgaged dwellings at 37.1% and rented ones at 12.4%.
-The median monthly mortgage repayment was $2,865, higher than Sydney metro's $2,427.
+Home ownership in Peakhurst Heights was at 50.5%, with the rest either mortgaged (37.1%) or rented (12.4%).
+The median monthly mortgage repayment was $2,865, above Sydney metro's average of $2,427.
 Median weekly rent was $451, compared to Sydney metro's $470.
-Nationally, Peakhurst Heights' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Peakhurst Heights' mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing